-There are two known potential solar projects in South Brown County at this time.
+There are two known potential solar projects in South Brown County at this time, Radian Solar and Mustang Mountaineer Solar.
 A third is in very early stages of planning in East Brown County near Zephyr.
 Landowners from other areas of the County have also notified us of being contacted by companies interested in their areas for solar.

 Currently, two solar projects each are planned to cover approximately 3,000 acres or 4 to 5 square miles.
 Over 1 million solar panels will be installed on each.
 Combined the two proposed projects will cover approximately 6,000 acres and up to 8 to 10 square miles with over 2 million solar panels.
-Current plans show these two combined projects will be roughly 1 mile wide by 8 miles long, extending from 1176 south to HWY 377.
+Both projects have also submitted much larger Reinvestment Zones for future expansion that take the total land available for these and future projects to over 14,000 acres.

 This is our home.
 It is a beautiful piece of the Texas Hill Country.
 Brown County is a place where we can raise our families and build a life for ourselves.
 We have a responsibility to protect our county's environment and quality of life from those that would change it forever.
 We are opposed to solar tax abatements that would not improve our County or its residents' lives.
+We do not believe the County should provide subsidies to large corporations that do not bring jobs and economic growth to its taxpayers.
 We also believe that approval of a tax abatement would result in Brown County becoming a target for wind and solar.
 We don't want to see our home turned into a vast landscape of solar panels and wind turbines.

 A Property Tax Abatement is an investment our County makes with our Property Taxes, i.e. our money.
 The objective of a tax abatement is to encourage economic and job growth in a specific town or county.
 Using an abatement to entice a manufacturing company or a retail business to open in Brown County would result in jobs and those workers would buy houses, cars, groceries, clothes, etc. all in our area; thus spurring economic growth.